EddieHubCommunity/open-source-practice/README.md

 3. Edit:
 - On the top right of the Readme file, click on the pencil icon to edit the file by adding your name.
 - After editing the Readme file, add a commit message and click on the green button saying "Commit Changes".
-Make sure you have selected the correct branch.
+Make sure you have selected the branch you have created.

 4. Raise a Pull Request:
 - Click `Pull Requests` (which is the third option at the top of this page after the options `Code` and `Issues`).